This post may contain affiliate links. See our affiliate disclaimer here.

 The following 11 RV parks are the cheapest options in California.
 Parks are listed starting in geographical order, starting with the southern most campground and moving north.

 Destiny McIntyre RV Resort: On the banks of the Colorado River, McIntyre RV Resort offers easy access to a variety of outdoor activities, including water sports and sand dune exploration.
-While nightly rates are expensive, monthly rates, which range from $395 to $445, are super affordable.
-The resort offers many amenities, including boat ramps, beach area, free Wi-Fi and an on-site convenience store.
+While nightly rates are expensive, monthly rates, which range from $465 to $530, are super affordable.
+The resort offers many amenities, including a boat ramp, beach area, free Wi-Fi and an on-site convenience store.

-Spaceport RV Park: Located in Mojave, California, 100 miles north of Los Angeles, Spaceport RV Parks offers 60 foot pull-thru campsites with full hookups for just $20 per night.
+Spaceport RV Park: Located in Mojave, California, 100 miles north of Los Angeles, Spaceport RV Parks offers 60 foot pull-thru campsites with full hookups for just $165 per week.
 The RV park is basic, but they have laundry and bathroom facilities available for campers.

 Bear Mountain RV Park: In Bakersfield, California, Bear Mountain RV Park is another great deal.
-RV campsites are $29 per night or $180 per week, and they are nice sites!
+RV campsites are $239 per week, and they are nice sites!
 Every site in the park is a long, pull-thru with full hookups.
 The campground also has laundry, showers and a dog run.

 Tecopa Hot Springs Resort: While their nightly rates are above our threshold for cheap RV parks in California, their longer term rates are a steal.
-Weekly rates are $150 and monthly rates are $330 (that’s $10 a night!).
+Weekly rates are $200 and monthly rates are $450.
 Sites have full hookups and campers have access to the bathhouse which includes two private hot-spring tub rooms.
 There is no cell service or Wi-Fi, so travelers should come prepared to relax and disconnect.

 Viking RV Park: Located in the quaint town of Kingsburg in California’s Central Valley, Viking RV Park is a nice RV park with very cheap rates.
-Weekly stays are just $130 and monthly rates are $380 plus electric.
+Nightly stays are just $20.
 The park has well landscaped, grass sites with mature shade trees.

 Big Foot RV Park: Beautiful and cheap, Big Foot RV Park is a rare find in northwest California.
-RV spaces rent for $195 per week or $390 per month.
+RV spaces rent for $550 per month.
 Electric is an extra charge for monthly visitors.
 The park, located in the aptly named Happy Camp, California, has beautifully landscaped grounds with flowers, fruit and shade trees.

 Thousand Trails RV Parks in California